 These great browser toolbar removal tools will make your wish come true in no time.
 As a bonus, some of them may even offer above-average PC protection.

 The Quick Access Toolbar is usually placed at the top of File Explorer‘s window.
-If you can’t find it, use these quick steps to restore an invisible Quick Access Toolbar.
+If you can’t find it, use our quick steps to restore an invisible Quick Access Toolbar.

-When the toolbar goes missing, you may try to restart Windows or check the Display Settings, as described in this guide dedicated to recovering the toolbar in Windows 10.
+When the toolbar goes missing, you may try to restart Windows or check the Display Settings, by following the steps from our guide dedicated to recovering the toolbar in Windows 10.